 In this study the CMIP6 models covering the historical period are used.
 The historical and amip model runs are analyzed covering the period from 1979-2014.
 Focus will be on the December, January, February (DJF) and June, July, August (JJA) periods, representing the SH summer and winter seasons respectively.
 In total there are 24 models analyzed that have provided data from both a coupled atmosphere-ocean historical run and an atmosphere-only amip run for the required variables at 6-hourly temporal resolution.
 A full list of the models analyzed can be found in Table 1.
 The amip experiments are forced by observed SSTs and sea ice concentration and a full explanation of the differences between the experiments can be found in Eyring et al. (2016).
-Throughout this study the coupled models from the historical experiments will be referred to as the CMIP6 models.
+Throughout this study the coupled models from the historical experiments will be referred to as the CMIP6 models, and the atmosphere-only models from the amip experiment will be referred to as the AMIP6 models.
 Monthly mean data are used to investigate biases in the large-scale fields.
-For all models only a single ensemble member (rli1p1f1 or lowest available) is analyzed.
+For all models only a single ensemble member (r1i1p1f1 or lowest available) is analyzed.